palikhov/CnM-Roll20-resources/playlist/README.md

 ## Playlists for Roll20 games.

+*A REQUEST*
-*REQUEST* where possible, please break the playlist into thematic segments.
+where possible, please break the playlist into thematic segments.

+These are playlists which can be imported by the Jukebook Playlist importer.